AdobeDocs/audience-manager.de-DE/help/using/api/rest-api-main/aam-api-destinations/aam-api-map-segments.md

 >* [Wichtige Wertpaare](../../../reference/key-value-pairs-explained.md)

-## Segmente einem nicht serialisierten URL-Ziel zuordnen {#map-segment-non-serial}
+## Map a Segment to a Non-Serialized URL Destination {#map-segment-non-serial}

-Eine `POST` Methode, mit der Sie ein Segment an ein nicht serielles [!UICONTROL URL] Ziel zuordnen können.
+A `POST` method that lets you map a segment to a non-serial [!UICONTROL URL] destination.

 <!-- r_map_noserial_url.xml -->